aaryapatil/aaryapatil.github.io/_pages/cv.md

 {% include base_path %}

-I hail from Pune, a city in Maharashtra, India, and obtained my B.E. in Computer Engineering at the Savitribai Phule Pune University in 2018.
-I then became a part of the Astronomy & Astrophysics Department at the University of Toronto as a PhD student.
+I hail from sunny Pune, a city in Maharashtra, India, where I obtained my B.E. in Computer Engineering at the Savitribai Phule Pune University in 2018.
+I then became a part of the Astronomy & Astrophysics Department at the University of Toronto as a PhD student in Astrostatistics.

 My Professional Interests are: